Monitor Kubernetes from ScratchΒΆ

 Robusta needs settings to work.
 For example, if you use Slack then Robusta needs a Slack API key.
 These settings are configured as Helm values.

 Use the robusta cli tool to generate the Helm values.
-You can install the cli with pip or run it inside a prebuilt container.

 Requirements and Troubleshooting